- Our School

 It is vital that students have a desire to learn.
 They must have a good level of conduct, attitude and attendance.

-We are aiming to develop innovation across the school in our integrated curriculum.
-This year our school focus across all units is people.
-Wirthin our 'inquiry learning' approach the school will focus on this rich topic.
+This year our school focus across all units is environment.
+Within our 'inquiry learning' approach the school will focus on this rich topic.
 Inquiry enables each child, class or group to structure their individual learning within this topic, around their studies of interest.

-We are involved in a national mathematics contract with Waikato University and the Ministry of Education, which will involve looking at accelerating progress of learners sustainably in mathematics.
+We are involved in a national literacy contract with Waikato University and the Ministry of Education, which will involve looking at accelerating progress of learners sustainably in literacy.

-Parents and Friends projects this year raise funds for the addition of equipment to the play area and for a range of new sports uniforms for our children.
-Their major fundraiser each year is a Food and Wine Festival in November.
+Parents and Friends major fundraiser each year is a Food and Wine Festival in November.

 We plan to continue being involved in the usual wide array of cultural and sporting events, both locally and out of town.
-2012, is the year of the year 5 and 6 camp to Rotorua.
-Children particiapte in a wide range of activities including team building experiences and sleeping in cabins to develop cooperation and self management skills.
+2015, is the year of the year 5 and 6 camp to Tutira.
+Children particiapte in a wide range of activities including team building experiences and sleeping in cabins or tents to develop cooperation and self management skills.

-Staff development this year is focussing on developing a greater use of Te Reo Maori in classrooms, and there is a high visual arts focus culminating in an art and culture display in Term 3.
+Staff development this year is focussing on developing a greater use of Te Reo Maori in classrooms, and there is a high visual arts focus culminating in our school production in Term 3.

 Should we achieve all we set out to do, we are in for a busy, exciting and highly satisfying year.